At Stewarts, we are committed to protecting your privacy. Set out below is an explanation of how we use your information.

 We process your personal data for various purposes including:

-- To provide you with the information, products, and/or services you request.
+- To provide you with the information, products, and/or services you request

 - Compliance with our legal and regulatory obligations

-- Sending newsletters and marketing communications
+- Marketing activities and communications

 - Operation of our legitimate business interests and that of third parties, including pursuing business and strategic objectives;